 Find out more: Tips to protect children from toxic house dust.

 How do we come in contact with flame-retardant chemicals?

-CHILDHOOD LEUKEMIA Stephen's Story IMMUNE SYSTEM MODULATION AS A PROTECTIVE FACTOR Stephen attended preschool before he started chemotherapy.
+IMMUNE SYSTEM MODULATION AS A PROTECTIVE FACTOR

+Stephen attended preschool before he started chemotherapy.

 One day, Tricia and David ran into parents at the grocery store whose children also attended Stephen's preschool.
 They mentioned that their daughter had just gotten over a cold.
 Tricia thought it seemed like she was always hearing about someone getting sick in that school, but it was one of the larger preschools.
 She started to worry about whether something was going around at school that could have made Stephen sick.

 Stephen got several serious infections as a young child and they emailed Dr. Baker about whether this could be related to their son's leukemia.

 Dr. Baker responded that going to a large pre-school could actually be protective against childhood cancer, but that children with leukemia report more frequent severe infections throughout their childhood before diagnosis, perhaps indicating an altered or more severe immune system response to common infections.

 Watch: Dr. Joe Wiemels discusses theories about infection and leukemia rates (3:55 mins.)

-Exposure to animals reference Graphic used with permission.
+Exposure to animals reference

+Graphic for Infection and leukemia risk used with permission.

 Infections reference: Rudant J, et al. Childhood acute lymphoblastic leukemia and indicators of early immune stimulation: a Childhood Leukemia International Consortium study.
 Am J Epidemiol.
+2015 Apr 15;181(8):549-62.

+CANCER CLUSTERS

+One day while waiting in the hospital for Stephen's treatment, Tricia and David meet a family that looked familiar from the neighborhood.
+They realized that they were at the hospital for the same leukemia treatment.
+They wondered if other families in the neighborhood were facing the same thing, too.
+They asked their doctor to speak with local health officials to share this information and to see if other doctors might have reported seeing other cases of children with leukemia within the same neighborhood or community.
+The doctor agreed and told them about a study that showed a confirmed cluster of leukemia in Woburn, Massachusetts.

-2015 Apr 15;181(8):549-62 CHILDHOOD LEUKEMIA Stephen's Story CANCER CLUSTERS One day while waiting in the hospital for Stephen's treatment, Tricia and David meet a military family who recently moved to the area.
-The family tells them about a study they learned of that showed a confirmed cluster of leukemia near a military base in Fallon, Nevada (see NCI cancer clusters fact sheet link at right).
-A cancer cluster occurs when a greater than expected number of cancer cases arise among people in a defined geographic area over some time.
-Due to the nature of the disease and the time it takes for cancers to develop, investigations to determine if a cancer cluster exists and what might be the potential cause are very challenging.
-Most investigations of a suspected possible cluster are not fruitful, meaning no cause is identified and the clustering of cases turns out to be random.
+A cancer cluster occurs when a greater than expected number of cancer cases within a group of tumors or with similar risk factors arise among people in a defined geographic area during a specific time.
+Due to the nature of the disease and the time it takes for cancers to develop, investigations to determine if a cancer cluster exists and what might be the potential cause or contributing factors are very challenging.
+However, the Centers for Disease Control and Prevention encourages examinations of unusual patterns of cancer and environmental concerns when they appear through regular monitoring of disease rates or when concerns are brought to the attention of health officials (see CDC's About Unusual Patterns of Cancer).

+Although the causes of many cancers are unknown, some causal relationships have been shown between environmental exposures and development of cancer in specific organs (for example, exposure to asbestos and the development of mesothelioma.
+However, in most investigations of suspected cancer clusters, a cause is not identified.

+Find out more:

+Community Health

+Studies and

+Environmental

+Contamination

+About Unusual

+Patterns of Cancer

+NCEH | CDC

+Wilmington

+Childhood

+Cancer Study